opensim-org/opensim-core/DevelopmentProposals/reporterColumnLabels/reporterColumnLabels.md

 **Design 4**

-This design also retains the current behavior, and also allows the user to specify a preference for whether to use short or long default column labels.
+This design also retains the current behavior of storing the Output's name at connect time, and also allows the user to specify a preference for whether to use short or long default column labels.
 The `_annotations` member variable would be changed from a `std::vector<std::string>` to a `std::vector< std::pair<std::string, std::string> >`
 and would be set at connect time as follows:
 ```